kyoheiu/felix/README.md

 ### Changed

 - Huge refactoring: Instead of `thiserror`, use custom error type to make it easier to handle.
-- Bump up chrono version to 0.4.22, clarifing the feature to use.
+- Bump up chrono version to 0.4.22, clarifying the feature to use.
 - Avoid extra heap allocation by using write! instead of push_str/format!.
 - Copied item will be renamed with the suffix "\_{count}" such as "test_1.txt", instead of "test_copied.txt".